MarceloLandaverde/udacity-capstone-project/starter_file/README.md

 In addition to the clean data function the script applies the following steps:
   - Scales the independent variables
   - Splits the data into train and test
-  - Performs a logist regression
+  - Performs a logistic regression

 If you would like to take a look to the scripts here you will find the link to them: